Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Results

 This star is shown in Figure~\ref{fig:gradient_dist} as the most metal-rich star with {\rm \feh~=~$-0.575$}, $[\alpha/{\rm Fe}] = 0.503$, and in Figure~\ref{fig:gradient_ra} as a yellow star symbol.
 Figure~\ref{fig:cmd3} shows how PAndAS9654 is distinct from members of \andxviii\@.
 Metal-rich stars are expected to be on the red side of the red giant branch (RGB), but PAndAS9654 appears on the blue (left) side of \andxviii's RGB\@.
 This position would be expected if it is a less luminous star but at a lower distance modulus than \andxviii\@.

 Therefore, in order to further consider its membership in \andxviii, we tried the velocity method used by \citet{col13}.
 The authors developed the method to consider the probability that each star belongs to one of three velocity Gaussians: the MW, M31's halo, and the dwarf galaxy.
 This approach is reasonable, but it is limited by the strong overlap between the Gaussians for M31's halo and \andxviii\@.
-Figure~\ref{fig:velhist} shows the velocity distribution of 170 observed objects along with Gaussians that represent the mean and standard deviation of velocities in M31, the MW, and \andxviii\ (the rest of the observed objects have radial velocities outside of the plot's range: $v_{\rm helio}~<~-400$ km s$^{-1}$ or $v_{\rm helio}~>~100$ km s$^{-1}$).
+Figure~\ref{fig:veldist} shows how {\rm PAndAS9654} overlaps with \andxviii\ radial velocity and spatial distribution, while Figure~\ref{fig:velhist} shows the velocity distribution of 170 observed objects along with Gaussians that represent the mean and standard deviation of velocities in M31, the MW, and \andxviii\ (the rest of the observed objects have radial velocities outside of the plot's range: $v_{\rm helio}~<~-400$ km s$^{-1}$ or $v_{\rm helio}~>~100$~km~s$^{-1}$).
 All M31 and MW halo parameters that we used were taken from \citet{col13}.
 The normalization of the Gaussians in the figure is arbitrary.
 The metal-rich star already passed the velocity membership test.
 To sum up, the velocity criterion doesn't solve all of the difficulties in determining secure dwarf galaxy's stars.

 For this reason, \citet{tol12} used the set of membership criteria that does not include velocity and also emphasized that it is difficult to distinguish M31 halo stars from satellite members.
 The authors mentioned the importance of metallicity differences between satellite populations of M31 (${\rm [Fe/H]} \approx -1.4$ to $-2.0$) and M31 halo stars (${\rm [Fe/H]} \approx -1.5$ to $-0.1$), although they used photometrically derived metallicities.
 A more thorough way to consider membership in the M31 halo was studied by \citet[][and references therein]{gil12}.
-Based on their success rate of recovering M31 members as a function of distance from M31's center, a DEIMOS observer may expect about 1--3 M31 halo stars per slitmask at a projected radius of $\approx$114 kpc, which corresponds to \andxviii\ (see Appendix~\ref{sec:app2b}). \andxviii's three-dimensional distance is 579 kpc {\it behind} M31.
+Based on their success rate of recovering M31 members as a function of distance from M31's center, a DEIMOS observer may expect about 1--3 M31 halo stars per slitmask at a projected radius of $\approx$114~kpc, which corresponds to \andxviii\ (see Appendix~\ref{sec:app2b}). \andxviii's three-dimensional distance is 579 kpc {\it behind} M31.
 Therefore, we must look through the entirety of M31's halo to see \andxviii, thus increasing the possibility of contamination by halo stars.

 These arguments support our assessment that PAndAS9654 is more likely a member of M31 than of \andxviii\@.
 It was the only star that we additionally excluded as an M31 halo member, because its CMD position is inconsistent with its spectroscopic metallicity, and its metallicity is much higher than any other member star (Figs.~\ref{fig:cmd3}, \ref{fig:gradient_ra}, and \ref{fig:gradient_dist}).
 For that reason, we estimated kinematical properties for both datasets -- with and without PAndAS9654 -- to compare its impact on the results.